Alstom Signs £20 Million Contract with Eversholt Rail in the United Kingdom

-The project covers up to 398 powered bogies across 97 four-car units, which will undergo a complete overhaul at Alstom's Crewe workshops over two years.
+The project covers up to 398 powered bogies across 97 four-car units, which will undergo a full overhaul at Alstom's Crewe workshops over a two-year period.

-The scope includes: replacement of wheels and traction motors, removal of paint and application of a new coat, replacement of specific bogie components, gearbox overhaul, axle inspection, as well as electrical overhaul and testing of the traction assemblies.
+The scope includes: replacing wheels and traction motors, stripping and repainting, replacing specific bogie components, gearbox overhauls, axle inspections, and electrical overhauls and testing of the traction assemblies.

-"Our Centre of Excellence will ensure a safe and high-quality overhaul of nearly 400 Networker bogies for South East England while maintaining skilled jobs in the North," said Mark Derbyshire, General Manager of Alstom's Crewe workshops.
+"Our Centre of Excellence will ensure a safe and high-quality overhaul of nearly 400 Networker bogies for South East England while maintaining skilled jobs in the North," said Mark Derbyshire, General Manager of the Crewe workshops at Alstom.

 Alstom is one of the world leading manufacturers of infrastructures for rail transport sector.
 Net sales break down by family of products and services as follows: